carpentries-incubator/pangenomics/_episodes/10-tda-handson.md

 To begin, we will import the necessary packages.
 ~~~
-from IPython.display import Image
+from IPython.display import Image     # Import the Image function from IPython.display to display images in Jupyter environments.
-from os import chdir
+from os import chdir                  # Import chdir from os module to change the current working directory.
-import numpy as np
+import numpy as np                    # Import numpy library for working with n-dimensional arrays and mathematical operations.
-import gudhi as gd
+import gudhi as gd                    # Import gudhi library for computational topology and computational geometry.
-import matplotlib.pyplot as plt
+import matplotlib.pyplot as plt       # Import pyplot from matplotlib for creating visualizations and graphs.
-import argparse
+import argparse                       # Import argparse, a standard library for writing user-friendly command-line interfaces.
-import seaborn as sns
+import seaborn as sns                 # Import seaborn for data visualization; it's based on matplotlib and provides a high-level interface for drawing statistical graphs.
-import requests
+import requests                       # Import requests library to make HTTP requests in Python easily.

 ~~~
 {: .language-python}